smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Screen Templates/index.md

 #### Graphic with Tiles
 ###### Generic HMI
-Currently not implemented
+Template currently not supported.
 ###### Ford HMI
 ![SYNC 3 - Graphic with Tiles](assets/SYNC3HMI/SYNC3_graphic_with_tiles.jpg)

 #### Tiles with Graphic
 ###### Generic HMI
-Currently not implemented
+Template currently not supported.
 ###### Ford HMI
 ![SYNC 3 - Tiles with Graphic](assets/SYNC3HMI/SYNC3_tiles_with_graphic.jpg)

 #### Graphic with Text and Soft Buttons
 ###### Generic HMI
-Currently not implemented
+Template currently not supported.
 ###### Ford HMI
 ![SYNC 3 - Graphic with Text and Soft Buttons](assets/SYNC3HMI/SYNC3_graphic_with_text_and_soft_buttons.jpg)

 #### Text and Soft Buttons with Graphic
 ###### Generic HMI
-Currently not implemented
+Template currently not supported.
 ###### Ford HMI
 ![SYNC 3 Text and Softbuttons with Graphic](assets/SYNC3HMI/SYNC3_text_and_soft_buttons_with_graphic.jpg)